kevinwlu/iot/lesson4/README.md

 # Lesson 4: Django and Flask

-> [Django](https://en.wikipedia.org/wiki/Django_(web_framework)) is named after [Django Reinhardt](https://en.wikipedia.org/wiki/Django_Reinhardt), a jazz manouche guitarist from the 1930s to early 1950s.
+> [Django](https://en.wikipedia.org/wiki/Django_(web_framework)) was named after [Django Reinhardt](https://en.wikipedia.org/wiki/Django_Reinhardt), a jazz manouche guitarist from the 1930s to early 1950s.
 To this day, he’s considered one of the best guitarists of all time.

 > Django is pronounced JANG-oh.
 The “D” is silent.